LETS GET ROLLING FOR SARDINE RUN 2020!

 Here at ScubaCo we use only eco-friendly and approved baiting methods – we will lay a “scent slick” of fish oils and chum in the water to attract sharks to the area, after which we lower the bait drums into the water, drawing the sharks to you and the drums for the duration of your shark interaction.

-After an exhilarating day watching sharks, you’ll be settled into Shark & Shoal Guesthouse in Umkomaas.
+After an exhilarating day watching sharks, you’ll be settled into 32 on Harvey, ScubaCo’s very own Guesthouse in Umkomaas.

-The transfer to Port St John’s is usually about a 4 and a half hour drive from Umkomaas, and our team will meet you there and give you a full briefing on how things will run for the duration of your Sardine Run experience stay with us.
+The transfer to Port St. John’s River Lodge is usually about a 4 and a half to five hour drive from Umkomaas, and our team will meet you on your arrival and give you a full briefing on how things will run for the duration of your Sardine Run experience stay with us.